Strange Brew: Book

-To promote the film, a beer-shaped paperback book was released in 1983, The Adventures of Bob & Doug McKenzie in Strange Brew: The Book About the Movie About the TV Show About the Men!.
+To promote the film, a beer-shaped paperback book was released in 1983, The Adventures of Bob & Doug McKenzie in Strange Brew: The Book About the Movie About the TV Show About the Men!
 The book featured pictures of the characters, stills from Strange Brew, comics, puzzles and much of the characters' humor.
 The book also included a joke library card with the names of numerous Canadian celebrities who had checked it out.
 The book was only available for a brief period and is currently out of print.

-Sequel
+Cancelled sequel

 A sequel to the film, entitled Home Brew, was planned for production in 1999, but financing fell through at the last minute.
 Co-written by Dave Thomas and Paul Flaherty, the film was to be directed by Flaherty, and Dan Aykroyd was on board to play the part of friend Rick Ripple.
 Principal photography was to begin on July 19, 1999 in Toronto.
 At one point, Todd McFarlane was to step in as executive producer to revive financing for the film, but never followed through.

 The plot, according to a Maple Palm (Dave Thomas's production company) release, would feature Bob and Doug, now working as garbage men, being convinced by a fast-talking insurance salesman (Aykroyd) to get into the microbrewing business.